-So, if you’re an entrepreneur based in the US, and you’re looking for somewhere to relocate, we’ve got you covered.
+So, if you’re an entrepreneur based in the US, and you’re looking for somewhere to relocate in 2023, we’ve got you covered.
 We looked at some of the top cities across the country, including entrepreneurial hotspots and tech hubs so you can make the right choice about where to move and become the fastest-growing business there.
 Check out this definitive list of the 10 best U.S. cities for new businesses and entrepreneurship to live and thrive in across the United States.

 Long considered “one of the best-kept secrets in tech”, there’s nothing hush-hush about Atlanta’s vibrant tech ecosystem and billion-dollar startups anymore.
 Venture capital investments in the city boomed over the last 5 years, with lots of entrepreneurs coming out of institutions like Georgia Tech.
 It’s a very business-friendly city and is the 10th largest economy in the United States.

 For small business owners, in particular, the city is known for above-average startup success rates and crowdfunding campaigns.
 The city’s size and appeal to millennials also give employers a broad talent pool to choose from and the fact that Texas doesn’t allow personal income taxes is very attractive to many.
 Even Apple couldn't resist and opened offices there!

 For those of you hoping to grow their existing businesses, Boston is a great solution.
 The 10th biggest urban area in the United States, you’ll have plenty of fish to pick from in the talent pool.
 Boston real estate for companies is fairly priced, and finding a quality apartment to rent (whether furnished or unfurnished) is actually quite easy.

 According to data from Crunchbase, the highest rate of venture capital investment in 2018 was made into Colorado-based startups over the last 5 years.
 Affordability, a broad talent pool, and the State’s natural beauty are all factors that draw in out-of-state moves.
 Entrepreneurs looking to move to Denver do so for its quality of life, a less competitive job market, and lower-cost living.

 Las Vegas, Nevada

 Nevada is known to be one of the country’s most business-friendly states, with no business income tax and no personal tax.
 Incorporating a business in Nevada is relatively cheap in comparison to other states thanks to these low tax rates, and the law is known to support local businesses so they can thrive.
 Not to mention that you would be living in one of the entertainment capitals of the world!